ndkazu/democracy_temp/README.md

 We need "Funded" status for the proposal at this point:
 Go to the Governance tab-->boounties --> takes 1_min

-- Council(Alice) propose the curator suggested by Eve for review to the council `0x0904e659a7a1628cdd93febc04a4e0646ea20e9f5f0ce097d9a05290d4a9e054df4e`
+- Council(Alice) proposes the curator suggested by Eve for review to the council `0x0904e659a7a1628cdd93febc04a4e0646ea20e9f5f0ce097d9a05290d4a9e054df4e`

 - Curator (Bob_Stash) accepts role => Coming soon, available in tests `0x0905e659a7a1628cdd93febc04a4e0646ea20e9f5f0ce097d9a05290d4a9e054df4e`

-- Worker (Ferdie) pick the task `0x0908e659a7a1628cdd93febc04a4e0646ea20e9f5f0ce097d9a05290d4a9e054df4e`
+- Worker (Ferdie) picks the task `0x0908e659a7a1628cdd93febc04a4e0646ea20e9f5f0ce097d9a05290d4a9e054df4e`

 - After task completion (Confirmed off-chain), Curator (Bob-Stash) rewards Worker (Ferdie)